 I’m just using YouTube and I have like a Skype call with someone who teaches me as well but, what advice do you have for me or anyone who is learning BSL?
 What’s the best way to learn about it and, do you think it just maybe singing and singing in BSL, is that the best way or, do you recommend any other way?

 Wayne: I think learning BSL it’s about loads of different things.
-I always say to anybody, you know, obviously we teach sign songs but, I genuinely and I will hand on heart always say this, the best person to learn BSL from is someone who is d/Deaf and someone who has grown up in that and, I think, if you’re going to learn all about proper BSL, all the linguistics, I think you need to go to somebody who is fully trained, fully qualified and is profoundly d/Deaf.
+I always say to anybody, you know, obviously we teach sign songs but, I genuinely and I will hand on heart always say this, the best person to learn BSL from is someone who is deaf and someone who has grown up in that and, I think, if you’re going to learn all about proper BSL, all the linguistics, I think you need to go to somebody who is fully trained, fully qualified and is profoundly deaf.

 I think you just can’t get better than that for many different reasons.

 I think doing things like sign songs is a great addition to your sign language course and, I think if you really enjoy sign language, you want to learn some extra vocab in a really fun and informal way, sign songs are fantastic as well, it can just add to that kind of extensive range of skills you’ll learn from.